DogOfJiaran/Dyadic-Motion-Prediction/README.md

 # Dyadic Motion Prediction

-Collect recent works and on dyadic human motion prediction (multi-person human motion predction) and datasets which contain multiple persons
+Collect recent works on dyadic human motion prediction (multi-person human motion predction) and datasets which contain multiple persons

 If you find some overlooked papers, please open issues or pull requests.